 Respect for Participants.
 The participants in TalkBank interactions

 have made an important contribution to scientific research by permitting

 scholars to access and analyze their data.
-It is crucial that contributors
+Both the contributors

-and users recognize the generosity of this contribution.
-It would be
+and the users of language data need to recognize the generosity of

 wrong to repay this generosity by making any open public criticism of